MapsPeople/web-ui/packages/map-template/README.md

 ## Using Query Parameters

-The Web component and the React component support using the URL parameters if the `supports-url-parameters` attribute respectively the `supportsUrlParameters` prop is set to `true`.
+The Web Component and the React component support using the URL parameters if the `supports-url-parameters` attribute respectively the `supportsUrlParameters` prop is set to `true`.

 The supported query parameters are the following: